Abiogenesis, Lithopanspermia and Translocation

 Examples of this Nucleic Acid world stage are widespread, and molecules such as RNA, PNA, TNA and even DNA are found in simple cells known as protobionts, often associated with the previously mentioned PAH compounds.
 These nucleic acids become associated with the production of ever-longer and more complex protein strings, which form into simple cooperative organisms of various kinds.
 Many diverse worlds have biospheres consisting entirely of protobionts with the general characteristics of mitochondria, chloroplasts or other subcellular components, which have never yet combined to create more complex cell communities of the prokaryotic type.

 So the many stages of the origin of life have been observed on different worlds in the Terragen Sphere, leading to a number of useful systems for classification of the various paths which lead from non-biological matter to self-replicating organisms.
+In most cases the life that is found on the worlds of the Terragen Sphere has emerged there, from processes of abiogenesis; there are many different routes to abiogenesis, and it seems to be the case that every case of abiogenesis is unique; the number of possible biochemical signatures is so high that there could be a different biochemistry on every planet in the visible universe, purely by chance.
 But not every biosphere is the result of abiogenesis on that particular world; in fact in a number of cases life has arrived by one of two means; lithopanspermia or deliberate translocation by an intelligent agent.

 Lithopanspermia Organic lifeforms are generally ill-suited for survival in space, so if they are to be transported from world to world they require protection from radiation and the ability to survive cold temperatures and desiccation.
 Many simple organisms can suspend all biological activity for an indefinite period then revive when conditions are right; these organisms would need extra protection from radiation during a space journey, but this can be found if they are surrounded by a thickness of rock.
 So in theory a rocky meteorite ejected from a planet due to a large impact could carry with it a cargo of dormant organisms.
 There are several constraints on this process, however; the ejection process requires the acceleration of the rock to escape velocity in a matter of instants, and most ejected objects are heated during the process so much that they are sterilised.
 For worlds with relatively low escape velocities the initial impact energy requirement for an ejection event is less, so the chance of an ejected rock carrying viable lifeforms is correspondingly greater.